A NSW Government website

 Technical expertise needed

-Literature on designing and implementing projects will help practising and experienced end-users understand broader considerations, limitations and potential applications of NARCliM data.
+Literature on designing and implementing projects will help experienced end-users understand broader considerations, limitations and potential applications of NARCliM data.
 Expert end-users can refer to the literature on the more technical issues (for example, reviews of model performance for different locations, variables and applications) to inform their own data analysis approaches.

 Uses